-What are the best practices for efficient deduction and claim processing?
-For foodservice and consumer goods manufactures, starting with a contract management tool that centralizes trade programs and settlement information in one place is the first step.
+How can foodservice manufacturers streamline trade deduction and claim processing?
+Foodservice manufactures should start with a contract management tool that centralizes trade programs and settlement information in one place.
 Then, you can focus on standardizing your process.

 Some of the most critical pieces of trade promotion management include budget planning, deduction management and claims processing.

-If you’re looking for a proven method to standardize and manage your trade deductions and claims process, I recorded a webinar with a detailed review of the 10 steps you can take to launch a more efficient deduction and claims processing method.
+I recorded a webinar with a detailed review of the 10 steps to take for more efficient trade deduction and claims process.

 The Building Blocks for Better Deduction Management